andalenavals/momentsml/runs/great3/README.md

 =====

-This code illustrates the use of MegaLUT on GREAT3 data and reproduces the related figures from our paper.
+This code illustrates the use of MomentsML on GREAT3 data and reproduces the related figures from our paper.
 The scripts might be useful to play with GREAT3, but are not meant and do not have the quality to be reused for other purposes or surveys.

 We focus on the constant-shear single-epoch constant-PSF branches, but running on the corresponding variable-shear branches is equally simple.